A Gastronomic Extravaganza: World-Renowned Chefs and Fine Wines Unite at Hong Kong Wine & Dine Festival 2025

 Skip the line to Hong Kong’s hottest tables at Towngas Gourmet Avenue

-The action continues at Towngas Gourmet Avenue, where award-winning restaurants – usually booked out weeks in advance and recognised by the Michelin Guide and Black Pearl Restaurant Guide – will gather in one dynamic space, no reservation needed.
+The action continues at Towngas Gourmet Avenue, where award-winning restaurants—usually booked out weeks in advance and recognized by the Michelin Guide and Black Pearl Restaurant Guide—will gather in one dynamic space, no reservation needed.

 Michelin-starred chefs unveil signature dishes at Gourmet Avenue of the Wine and Dine Festival